Curved spacetime: Newtonian gravity and gravitational time dilation

 A photon climbing in Earth's gravitational field loses energy and is redshifted.
 Early attempts to measure this redshift through astronomical observations were somewhat inconclusive, but definitive laboratory observations were performed by Pound & Rebka (1959) and later by Pound & Snider (1964).

 Light has an associated frequency, and this frequency may be used to drive the workings of a clock.
 The gravitational redshift leads to an important conclusion about time itself: Gravity makes time run slower.
 Suppose we build two identical clocks whose rates are controlled by some stable atomic transition.
 Place one clock on top of the tower, while the other clock remains on the ground.
 An experimenter on top of the tower observes that signals from the ground clock are lower in frequency than those of the clock next to her on the tower.
 Light going up the tower is just a wave, and it is impossible for wave crests to disappear on the way up.
 Exactly as many oscillations of light arrive at the top of the tower as were emitted at the bottom.
 The experimenter concludes that the ground clock is running slow, and can confirm this by bringing the tower clock down to compare side by side with the ground clock.
 For a 1 km tower, the discrepancy would amount to about 9.4 nanoseconds per day, easily measurable with modern instrumentation.

 Clocks in a gravitational field do not all run at the same rate.
-Experiments such as the Pound–Rebka experiment have firmly established the distortion of time component of spacetime.
+Experiments such as the Pound–Rebka experiment have firmly established the distortion of the time component of spacetime.
 The Pound–Rebka experiment says nothing about curvature of the space component of spacetime.
 But the theoretical arguments predicting gravitational time dilation do not depend on the details of general relativity at all.
 Any theory of gravity will predict gravitational time dilation if it respects the principle of equivalence.
 This includes Newtonian gravitation.
-A standard demonstration in general relativity is to show how, in the "Newtonian limit" (i.e. the particles are moving slowly, the gravitational field is weak, and the field is static), time component of the Christoffel symbols describing the geometry of spacetime alone is sufficient to derive Newton's law of gravity.
+A standard demonstration in general relativity is to show how, in the "Newtonian limit" (i.e. the particles are moving slowly, the gravitational field is weak, and the field is static), Newton's law of gravity may be derived from the time component alone of the Christoffel symbols describing the geometry of spacetime.

-Newtonian gravitation is a theory of distorted time.
-General relativity is a theory of distorted spacetime.
+Newtonian gravitation can thus be described informally as a "curvature of time", although strictly speaking, "curvature" is a property of spacetime as a whole rather than of time alone.
+General relativity, on the other hand, is a theory of curved spacetime.
 Given G as the gravitational constant, M as the mass of a Newtonian star, and orbiting bodies of insignificant mass at distance r from the star, the spacetime interval for Newtonian gravitation is one for which only the time coefficient is variable: